Beijing Subway: English station names

 According to the related rules released in 2006, all the place names, common names and proper names of subway stations and bus stops should use uppercase Hanyu Pinyin.
 For example, Nanlishi Lu Station should be written as NANLISHILU Station.
 However, names of venues can use English translation, such as Military Museum.

 According to the translation standard released in December 2017, station names of rail transit and public transport have to follow the laws.

-Since December 2018, Beijing Subway changes the format of names of the new subway stations every year.
+Since December 2018, Beijing Subway has changed the format of names of the new subway stations every year.
 On the subway map of December 2018, the station names used Roman script, and it gave consideration to English writing habit and pronunciation.
 The format changed to verbatim in December 2019, where the positions (East, South, West and North) were written in Hanyu Pinyin and an English abbreviation was added to them.

-Since 31 December 2021, Beijing Subway has started using new station name format.
+Since December 31, 2021, Beijing Subway has started using new station name format.
 The Pinyin "Zhan" is used instead of English word "Station" on the light box at the subway entrance.
 This caused a strong disagreement.
-Citizens criticized it "Chinese do not need to read and foreigners cannot read it".
+Citizens criticized it, making comments like "Chinese do not need to read and foreigners cannot read it".
 Some of the landmark named stations uses Chinese name, Hanyu Pinyin and English translation.
-Station names end with positions no longer add English abbreviation.
+Station names ending with positions no longer add English abbreviation.
 Some of the stations that used English translation names (such as Shahe Univ.
 Park, Life Science Park and Liangxiang Univ.
 Town) changed to Hanyu Pinyin only (The new station names are Shahe Gaojiaoyuan, Shengming Kexueyuan and Liangxiang Daxuecheng).